ehusted01/reef/README.md

     │   │   ├── Content          # Asset content (probably not used)
     │   │   ├── Controllers      # Interface between the View & the Model
     │   │   ├── Models           # Any logic & data in the application
+    │   │   ├── Utils            # Useful logic independent of the app
     │   │   ├── Views            # Visuals to present to the user
     │   │   ├── GameHost.cs      # The host of everything shown to the user
     │   │   └── GameObj.cs       # The lowest-level object